How to Evaluate A Newsletter's Worth [2023 Guide]

 6. Funnel to affiliate links

 If you promote affiliate products on your blog, you can send traffic from your newsletter to the blog.
-However, promoting affiliate products in your newsletter goes against Amazon’s terms of service, so you want to be careful when doing that.
+However, promoting affiliate products in your newsletter goes against Amazon’s terms of service, so be careful going this route.

 Conclusion

-So there you have it – the simple formula for evaluating a newsletter and increasing its earning potential with different revenue streams.
-On the Microns, we’ve got tons of newsletters across a range of topics.
-So signup to begin exploring the marketplace today to find one that aligns with your business goals.
+So there you have it – the simple formula for evaluating a newsletter’s worth and increasing its earning potential with different revenue streams.
+On the Microns marketplace, we’ve got tons of newsletters across a range of topics.
+So sign up to begin exploring the marketplace today to find one that aligns with your business’s goals.

 Thank you!
 Your submission has been received!